tomcentrate/octopress-personal-site/_posts/2016-02-10-environmental-variables-for-angularjs.markdown

 title:  "Environmental Variables for AngularJS"
 date:   2016-02-10 04:01:00
 categories: tutorials
+crosspost_to_medium: true
 ---

 When it came time to setup deploys for our AngularJS application, we had a few areas in our Services that had hard-coded API keys into the application.
 A lot of guides online have different ways of incorporating ng-constant into the build process.
 At [Fresh Lines], I work on a lot of server-side projects.
 I'm comfortable with a standard convention for my configurations, like a /config folder to store environment based settings.

 This particular setup is based on [onefootball]'s guide, and mirrors closely to how some server side frameworks have handled their environmental variables.